Types of Crabs: Their Characteristics, Behavior and Reproduction

 - Omnivorous arthropods: They’re omnivores, and their diet is very varied.
 But, if you give them a choice, they’ll always choose shrimp, as this seems to be their favorite food.
 However, under normal circumstances, their diet depends on both the availability of resources and the species of crab.
 These invertebrates usually feed on algae, other invertebrates, fish, fungi, bacteria, or detritus.

-- Accused sexual dimorphism: Males are usually larger than females, although this isn’t the only striking feature between the sexes.
+- Sexual dimorphism: Males are usually larger than females, although this isn’t the only striking feature between the sexes.
 For example, their claws don’t have to be symmetrical, like those of fiddler crabs, which belong to the genus Uca.
 The claws are uneven in males and are adapted to the different activities of their day-to-day lives.

 - They have a multi-colored shell: Depending on the species of crab, their shell will show different shades or even patterns, all influenced by the habitat.
 For this reason, crabs aren’t only red as we may think; they have shades of blue, green, yellow, brown, and many other colors.